AzDocs/AzDocs/Wiki/Azure.md

 Congratulations.
 You now have created a company specific repository with the Generic repository as its submodule!

-## Checking out the company specific repository
+## Checking out the company specific repository on a new computer
 Since your company specific repository has a submodule to the generic AzDocs, you need to do something special to check the whole structure out.
 You need to tell GIT to also clone the submodules on cloning your company specific repo.
 So instead of the usual:

 `git clone <company specific repo url>`